How does the AAV ELISA work?

 A biotin-conjugated monoclonal AAV antibody is bound to the captured AAV particles.

-After adding a substrate, the streptavidin peroxidase conjugate reacts with the biotin molecules producing a bright color.
+The streptavidin peroxidase conjugate reacts with the biotin molecules.
+After adding the substrate, the streptavidin conjugated peroxidase catalyses the substrate reaction producing a bright colour.
 The absorbance is measured photometrically at 450nm and is relative to the number of specifically bound viral particles.

 The capture and detection antibodies used in PROGEN's AAV ELISAs specifically bind to defined conformational epitopes.
 These epitopes are only present on the surface of fully assembled capsids of the corresponding AAV serotypes.
 Changes in the protein sequences of the capsid proteins, e.g. in shuffled vectors, could influence the conformation of the proteins within the assembled particle, this in turn could interfere with the correct formation of the antibody binding epitopes found on the AAV capsid.
 Changes in the binding epitope alter the binding affinity of the antibody and affect the capsid titer determination based on the (non-shuffled) Kit Control provided with the AAV ELISA kit.